Econify/graphql-rest-router/README.md

 ```

 ### Usage with KOA
-As of the time of this writing, a KOA extension for GQL Rest Router is not yet available.
+As of the time of this writing, a KOA extension for GQL Rest Router is not available.
 Feel free to submit a PR.

 ### Code Examples
 See the [examples folder](/examples) in this repo for code examples.